 The castaway told them the island was a perfect paradise and nobody needed to work for a living because everything they needed grew wild.
 Life here, he thought, was better than in India.
-The carpenters asked if there was anything to worry about and the castaway told them there was only one danger: The demons who haunted the island hated seeing excrement, so after relieving themselves everybody must always bury their waste.
+The carpenters asked if there was anything to worry about, and the castaway told them there was only one danger: the demons who haunted the island hated seeing excrement, so after relieving themselves, everybody must always bury their waste.

 The demons were furious and decided to flood their island on the next full moon and kill all the humans living there.
 One compassionate demon did not want to see anybody die, so that evening he arose in the north sky in a blaze of light and warned the carpenters they must flee the island in the next two weeks.
-Rejecting his comrade’s righteousness and wanting to ensure the humans all died, another demon appeared in the south sky telling the carpenters the god who had just spoken to them moments earlier was a liar and was trying to trick them into leaving.
+Rejecting his comrade’s righteousness and wanting the humans dead, another demon appeared in the south sky telling the carpenters that the god who had just spoken to them moments earlier was a liar and was trying to trick them into leaving.
 They had nothing to worry about, he assured them.

 In the Lifetime of the Buddha

-One day the Buddha heard some disciples discussing how Devadatta and the five hundred families had been doomed.
-He told them this story so they knew Devadatta’s greed for pleasures of the present and disregard for the future had also led him and his followers to ruin in the past.
+One day the Buddha heard some of his disciples discussing how Devadatta and the five hundred families had been doomed.
+He told them this story so they knew that Devadatta’s greed for pleasures of the present and disregard for the future had also led him and his followers to ruin in the past.